polubarev/tg_habtis_bot_v3/docs/habits_diary_telegram_bot_project_description.md

    - User runs `/habits`.
    - Chooses a date (e.g., "today", "yesterday", or a specific date).
    - Sends a free-form description as text or voice.
-   - System transcribes voice (if needed), keeps the transcription as `raw_diary`, and uses the LLM to extract structured habit data and (optionally) produce a summarized `diary`.
+   - System transcribes voice (if needed), keeps the transcription as `raw_record`, and uses the LLM to extract structured habit data and (optionally) produce a summarized `diary`.
    - Bot shows extracted JSON and asks for confirmation.
    - On confirmation, data is appended to the user’s Google Sheet.